inaka/shotgun/README.md

 ### Consuming Server-sent Events

-To use **shogtun** with endpoints that generate SSEs the request must be configured using some values in the options map, which supports the following
+To use **shogtun** with endpoints that generate SSE the request must be configured using some values in the options map, which supports the following
 entries: